Deaf pilot flying to her dream at Purdue

 One student this summer is Julia Velasquez.

-“Ever since I was little, I have always been fascinated by the sky," said Velasquez through an interrupter.
+“Ever since I was little, I have always been fascinated by the sky," said Velasquez through an interpreter.
 "I’ve always wanted to fly."

 The California native said she'd go to airshows at a U.S. Navy airbase which got her hooked.
 She's even won the chance to participate in a Mars habitat simulation as part of a science-based TV network.